DB0324/DB0324/README.md

 - 👋 Hi, I’m @DB0324
 - 👀 I’m interested Python, machine learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently Python, machine learning and doing some projects.
 - 💞️ I’m looking to collaborate on any pyhton, machone learning project to explore my knowledge anf learning new things.
 - 📫 for contacts .. mailid-dhara035124@gmail.com